Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Introduction

+for the Banach space $\Dec(\L^p(\mathcal{M}))$ of decomposable operators acting on the noncommutative $\L^p$-space $\L^p(\mathcal{M})$, which is a combination of \cite[Theorem 3.7]{Pis95} and the isometric identification \cite[Theorem 3.24 p.~41]{ArK23} between regular and decomposable operators.
+Here $\CB(\L^1(\mathcal{M}))$ is the space of completely bounded operators acting on the Banach space $\L^1(\mathcal{M})$ and the space $\CB(\mathcal{M})$ is defined similarly.

+Recall that the group von Neumann algebra $\VN(G)$ of a locally compact group $G$ is the von Neumann algebra generated by the range $\lambda(G)$ of the left regular representation $\lambda$ of $G$ on the complex Hilbert space $\L^2(G)$ and that the subspace $\Span \{\lambda_s : s \in G\}$ is weak* dense in $\VN(G)$.
+If $G$ is abelian, then the von Neumann algebra $\VN(G)$ is $*$-isomorphic to the algebra $\L^\infty(\hat{G})$ of essentially bounded functions on the Pontryagin dual $\hat{G}$ of $G$.
+As fundamental models of quantum groups, these algebras play a crucial role in operator algebras.
+A Fourier multiplier acting on $\VN(G)$ is a weak* continuous linear operator $T \co \VN(G) \to \VN(G)$ that satisfies $T(\lambda_s)=\varphi_s\lambda_s$ for all $s \in G$, for some measurable function $\varphi \co G \to \mathbb{C}$.
+In this case, we let $M_\varphi \ov{\mathrm{def}}{=} T$.
+Our first result, proved in Corollary \ref{dec-vs-B(G)-discrete-group} is the following statement.
+This identification provides a concrete realization of the abstract space $\B(G)$ in terms of decomposable Fourier multipliers on $\VN(G)$, thereby bridging representation theory and decomposable operators.

-\begin{thm} The Fourier-Stieltjes algebra $\B(G)$ of a discrete group $G$ is canonically isometrically isomorphic to the algebra $\frak{M}^{\infty,\dec}(G)$ of decomposable Fourier multipliers on the group von Neumann algebra $\VN(G)$. \end{thm}
+\begin{thm} The Fourier-Stieltjes algebra $\B(G)$ of a discrete group $G$ is canonically isometrically isomorphic to the algebra $\frak{M}^{\infty,\dec}(G)$ of decomposable Fourier multipliers on the group von Neumann algebra $\VN(G)$ via the map $\varphi \to M_\varphi$. \end{thm}

-This identification strengthens the ubiquity of the Fourier-Stieltjes algebra $\B(G)$ of a discrete group $G$.
+This identification further highlights the ubiquity of the Fourier-Stieltjes algebra $\B(G)$ for a discrete group $G$.
 Indeed, we will show in Proposition \ref{prop-B(G)-inclus-dec} that for any locally compact group $G$ there exists a well-defined injective \textit{contractive} map from the Fourier-Stieltjes algebra $\B(G)$ into the space $\frak{M}^{\infty,\dec}(G)$ of decomposable Fourier multipliers and we will also examine the surjectivity of this map.
 We will show that the following property\footnote{\thefootnote.
-The subscript w* means ``weakly* continuous''.} plays an important role in this problem.
+The subscript w* means <<weak* continuous>>.
+With the projection provided by \cite[Proposition 3.1 p.~24]{ArK23}, we could replace the space $\CB_{\w^*}(\VN(G))$ by the space $\CB(\VN(G))$ in this definition.} plays an important role in this problem.